keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 (In Ruby, `.(` is an abbreviation for `.call(`.)

-Here is a trivial fetcher that merely fills the array of the requested chunk size with random numbers:
+A trivial fetcher that merely fills the array of the requested chunk size with random numbers could look like this:

 ```ruby
 fetcher = ->(data, chunk_size) do